orndorffgrant/squaresplosion/README.md

 ## FAQ

+### Link?
+Where can I play it?

+We took down the server after a while so there isn't a link we can give you anymore.
+If you do want to play, all the code is here and open source, so you just need to get it running on your own server.
+It ran pretty well on the smallest Digital Ocean droplet when we were hosting it.

 ### How does it work?

 The frontend is simple static HTML/CSS/JS.
 The game is on an HTML5 Canvas.
 Multiplayer coordination is handled via a central stateful websocket server, written in Rust.
 All state is in-memory.